dhis2-metadata/TB_AGG/docs/tb_agg_no-design.md

 ## Introduction

 This document describes the system design for TB programmes to integrate routine aggregate reporting into the HMIS.
 Depending on the local context, this data may be populated by paper-based reporting or by aggregating data from electronic individual-level systems such as DHIS2 Tracker or other tools.
-In particular, the TB aggregate version 3.0.0 aims to outline the updates made in definitions and data entry forms as presented in the [TB surveillance guidance (2024) available at online](https://www.who.int/publications/i/item/9789240075290)
+In particular, the TB aggregate version 3.0.0 aims to outline the updates made in definitions and data entry forms as presented in the [TB surveillance guidance (2024) available online].(https://www.who.int/publications/i/item/9789240075290)

 ## Overview